2i2c-org/2i2c-org.github.io/content/about/values.md

   columns = "1"
 +++

-As a non-profit organization that is defined and driven by our mission, we believe that values are crucial to accomplishing our goals in a way that is equitable and accessible to all.
+As a non-profit initiative that is defined and driven by our mission, we believe that values are crucial to accomplishing our goals in a way that is equitable and accessible to all.